-In short, Moore does not simply contradict himself once again by saying that nothing can be substituted for “good” and then by providing a synonym at the same time, but compounds the contradiction, by giving several synonyms.
-Moreover, what makes things worse, is that the synonyms he provides each have a proper and consistent meaning: none can be analytically reduced to another without sounding absurd (even if a synthetic relation is conceivable).
-It is as if we were told that the word “giraffe” has four synonyms: “cat”, “leg”, “chair”, and “interest”.
+In short, Moore is not content to repeat the contradiction noted above, which consists in holding together the assertion that nothing can be substituted for "good", and then giving a synonym for it at the same time.
+He aggravates this contradiction by giving several synonyms.
+Moreover, what completes this error is the fact that the synonyms he gives each have a completely unique meaning, and that none of them can be reduced analytically to any other without serious alteration of meaning (even if we can conceive of the possibility of a synthetic link).
+It is a bit like saying: "giraffe" has four synonyms: "cat", "leg", "chair" and "interest".

-[the hedonist speaks:] Most people have used the word [good] for what is pleasant and for what is desired respectively
+[This is the hedonist speaking]: [...]
+Most people have used the word [good] for what is pleasant and for what is desired respectively.

-This means that the controversy existing between Moore and the hedonist is not simply verbal as they both agree that the word “good” means “what we ought to do” (duty).
-However, they differ over whether the concept of duty may be reduced to that of pleasure or whether it is distinct therefrom.
+In other words, the debate between the hedonist and Moore is not simply verbal.
+They are not giving a different content to the same word (good) that would in itself have none.
+They both agree that the content of the word good is "what one ought to do" (duty), and they differ on whether the concept of duty can be reduced to that of pleasure or is independent of it.

-Secondly, in chapter 5, he shows that if we want to define what we ought to do, we have to determine what action, in a given situation, produces the most value, in itself, and in its effects, or (as if it were equivalent), produces the most good: We must have all this causal knowledge, and further we must know accurately the degree of value both of the action itself and of all these effects
+Secondly, in Chapter V, he shows that to find out what our duty is, we need to find out which action in a given situation produces the most value, in itself and in its effects, and then (as if they were equivalent) produces the most good: We must have all this causal knowledge, and further we must know accurately the degree of value both of the action itself and of all these effects

 […] And not only this: we must also possess all this knowledge with regard to the effects of every possible alternative; and must then be able to see by comparison that the total value due to the existence of the action in question will be greater.